All participating artists must be full or part-time residents of the Morongo Basin Communities.

 - Reproductions must be separated from the main body of original work and clearly labeled as reproductions.
 This explanation should serve to educate the public about the distinction between original art and reproductions. (e.g. “These are giclee prints (copies) of my oil paintings, printed using archival inks and paper on an inkjet printer.”)

-- Note: Photography and digital art are considered original art, not reproductions.
+- Note: Photography and digital art are considered original art, not reproductions, and hereby excluded from this restriction.

 ORIGINAL WORKS OF ART